chichiwang/tamsui/docs/README.md

 **Tamsui** contains a [Github workflow](https://docs.github.com/en/actions/using-workflows/about-workflows) configured to [run the linter and test runner](../.github/workflows/lint-test.yml) on [push events](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#push).
 If this is not desired, [disable the workflow in Github](https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow#disabling-a-workflow).

 ## Building for Production
+To build for production run `npm build:prod`.
+The production assets to be deployed live in the `dist/` directory.

+To build the production assets and run the Express server in a single command, run `npm start`.